stitchdata/docs/_integration-schemas/dixa/v1/messages.md

     description: "The message ID."
     foreign-key-id: "message-id"

-  - name: "created_at_datestring"
+  - name: "created_at"
     type: "integer"
     replication-key: true
-    description: "The date the message was created"
+    description: "The date the message was created.
+Measured in seconds since the Unix epoch."

   - name: "attached_files"
     type: "array"